 Therapy is for people with a wide range of concerns from all backgrounds.
-Some people are looking for meaning in their lives, have a sense of dissatisfaction about themselves or concerned about their reality of a lack of fulfilment.
+Some people are looking for meaning in their lives, have a sense of dissatisfaction about themselves or concerned about their reality of a lack of fulfillment.
 For other people, anxiety, depression or relationship difficulties are what they want to find a way of dealing with.
-Therapy is a choice to attempt making sense of life experiences that remain inacessible to meaning and purpose for moving forward in life for the present and future.
+Therapy is a choice to attempt making sense of life experiences that remain inaccessible to meaning and purpose for moving forward in life for the present and future.

 How long is a session?